 When is it Time to Put a Diabetic Dog to Sleep?

 There is never a ‘right’ time to put an animal to sleep, most diseases are slowly progressing and so the decision is often not so clear cut.
 However, in the case of diabetes, the decision can be left too late.
-A dog can very suddenly pass into diabetic ketoacidosis and become very unwell.
-Depending on the severity of the disease, the prognosis at this point can be poor and some owners will make the choice to have their dog put to sleep before any suffering gets worse.
+Learn more about the right time to euthanize a diabetic dog.

 How Long do Dogs Live after Being Diagnosed with Diabetes?

 The life expectancy of a dog with diabetes will vary on how well the condition can be controlled and if there are any other concurrent illnesses that complicate matters.

 A dog that is receiving its daily dosing of insulin consistently, is on an appropriate diet and who has no other co-morbidities can live a long and happy life.

 Stick to a routine and be sure to have regular checkups with your vet.
 It’s likely that your dog’s insulin doses will need to change over time so being proactive with this will improve the long-term prognosis.

 However, if you are unable to give your dog their required daily insulin dose or if you skip doses, they will go downhill quickly.